Two regression based methods for interrupted time series

 and the dataset looks like:

 The textbook for ITS is the JLB’s tutorial 《Interrupted time series regression for the evaluation of public health interventions: a tutorial》.
-When i dig deeper, i found the ultimate reference was AKD articles in 2002 《Segmented regression analysis of interrupted time series studies in medication use research》.
-But the formulas used in these two papers have a slight difference.
+When I dug deeper, I found the ultimate reference was the AKD article from 2002 《Segmented regression analysis of interrupted time series studies in medication use research》.
+However, the formulas used in these two papers have a slight difference.

 The difference between two models